kineticstoolkit/kineticstoolkit_doc/html/_sources/player.md

 }
 ```

-Now we can load a Player again with the segments we just defined:
+Now we can instanciate a Player again with the segments we just defined:

 ```{code-cell} ipython3
 :tags: [remove-output]